Category Archives: deforestation

 Rainforests provide essential ecosystem services; they absorb CO2, release oxygen, regulate global rain and humidity patterns and are home to most plants and animal species in the planet.

-Therefore what REDD stands for is in theory wonderful, reducing deforestation is key in order to fight global warming.
+Therefore what REDD stands for is in theory wonderful.
+Reducing deforestation is key in order to fight global warming.

 REDD’s basic premise is that if industries in developed nations want to continue releasing large quantities of CO2 into the atmosphere they would have to pay for parts of tropical rainforest or rainforest “regeneration projects” in other parts of the world such as Brazil or Indonesia.